-NOTE: CMS excludes materials that might meet the definition of marketing based on content, but do not meet the intent requirements of marketing.
+NOTE: CMS excludes material that might meet the definition of marketing based on content, but does not meet the intent requirements of marketing.
+So if there is no "call to action" on the part of the consumer, CMS still views those pieces as a "communication."